RandomModderJDK/http_proxy/README.md

-This fork fixes compilation error for the newest Flutter version
+This fork fixes compilation error for the newest Flutter version and adds support for iOS PAC

 # http_proxy